-12. Section 3(b) of the Civil Registration (Amendment) Act 2014 created a new impediment to a marriage in that a marriage that would constitute a marriage of convenience is invalid.
+16. Section 3(b) of the Civil Registration (Amendment) Act 2014 created a new impediment to a marriage in that a marriage that would constitute a marriage of convenience is invalid.
 A marriage of convenience is defined as a marriage entered into for the purpose of securing an immigration advantage.
 Section 18 of the Act provides that a registrar shall consider certain matters where a notice of intention to marry is received from a foreign national in order to form an opinion as to whether the proposed marriage would constitute a marriage of convenience.
 Where a registrar forms an opinion that an intended marriage would constitute a marriage of convenience, the registrar is obliged to make a report of the matter to the Superintendent Registrar and provide a copy of all documents and information to the Minister for Justice & Equality.
-The Superintendent Registrar is required to decide the matter.
+The Superintendent Registrar is required to investigate and decide the matter.
 A party or parties dissatisfied with a decision of a Superintendent Registrar may appeal that decision to the Circuit Court.
 The relevant provisions were commenced on 18 August 2015.
-2016 was the first full year of operation of the scheme.
+Since the implementation of the scheme, the number of marriages involving a non-Irish EU national and a foreign national has gone from a peak of 1,163 in 2014 to 298 in 2017 (see paragraph 33 below).